 Colonial Neighborhood Council

 Runs a thrift store.
 Sells gently used goods to the general public, including coats, boots, school supplies, and other items.
 TV, furniture, couches, vintage goods, and other free items and furniture are offered too.

-Clothing Bank of Open Door Ministry
+Free Clothing Bank of Open Door Ministry

 The clothing available in the Wardrobe are nicer items including new clothes with tags still on, brand-name clothing, formula, work attire, clothes and supplies for school, or other unique clothing items.

 - Open Door Ministry Thrift Store